Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/patient-bluetooth-connect-app/README.md

 ## Creating an APK Build:

-1. Navigate to the root folder of the mobile-bluetooth-app project. #TODO: specify path to mobile app project when finalized
+1. Navigate to the root folder of the mobile-bluetooth-app project.
 1. Run the following script in a terminal using the values you assembled from the `Prerequisite Data Before Building` Section:

    ```
    ./build-release-apk.sh <Patient Id> <IoT Hub Name> <Policy Key> <Device Id>
    ```

-   **NOTE**: This process may take several minutes to complete.
+   **NOTE**: This process may take up to 15 minutes to complete.

-1. The script will produce an .apk file (`app-release.apk`) on your computer at the root project folder in `patient-bluetooth-connect-app/android/app/build/outputs/apk/release/app-release.apk`. #TODO: make sure to update this path if the mobile app root project folder name changes
+1. The script will produce an .apk file (`app-release.apk`) on your computer at the root project folder in `patient-bluetooth-connect-app/android/app/build/outputs/apk/release/app-release.apk`.
    - _(Optional)_ Copy this file to a preferred location if you like, e.g.:
      ```
      cp android/app/build/outputs/apk/release/app-release.apk $HOME/Desktop